Learning Task Priorities from Demonstrations: Related Work

-The problem of knowing which space --- between configuration and operational spaces --- is the most relevant for a given task, has generally been treated as a hand-tuning of weights assigned to sub-tasks that can be in either one of the spaces \cite{Moro13}.
-Exceptions include approaches based on reinforcement learning (RL) \cite{Dehio15,Modugno16} and PbD \cite{Calinon09AR}, where such weights are learned.
-Approaches like \cite{Dehio15,Modugno16} employ stochastic optimization, given a set of reward functions related to sub-task goals in both spaces.
-In \cite{Calinon09AR}, Calinon and Billard treat the problem as a weighted least squares problem, where the weights associated with each space reflect the variability observed in the demonstration data.
-The two types of approach are similar in concept, however the RL-based ones require that considerable prior knowledge is accounted for in the reward functions, making those methods less straightforward.
-Here we follow a related approach to \cite{Calinon09AR}, where we consider an arbitrary number of tasks in operational space, related to potentially moving objects, and orientation constraints, overlooked in that work.
+The problem of knowing which space---between configuration and operational spaces---is the most relevant for a given task, has frequently been treated as a hand-tuning of scalar weights assigned to sub-tasks in each space \cite{Moro13}.
+Exceptions include frameworks based on reinforcement learning (RL) \cite{Dehio15,Modugno16} and LfD \cite{Calinon09AR}, where the importance of each space is learned.
+Approaches like \cite{Dehio15,Modugno16} employ stochastic optimization, given a set of reward functions related to high level goals, to find optimal weights.
+In \cite{Calinon09AR}, the authors treat the problem as a weighted least squares problem where the weights associated with each space, encoded as full precision matrices, reflect the variability and correlations in the demonstrations.
+The two types of approach are similar in concept, with \cite{Calinon09AR} and \cite{Dehio15,Modugno16} exploiting velocity and torque controllers, respectively.
+Despite the similarities, the RL-based approaches require that considerable prior knowledge is accounted for in the reward functions, making those methods less straightforward in many applications.
+In Section \ref{sec:combiningConstraints} we propose an approach related to \cite{Calinon09AR}.
+It improves on that work by considering an arbitrary number of tasks in operational space, as well as orientation constraints, which were previously overlooked.

+Managing constraints from different spaces using full weight matrices, as we do in Section \ref{sec:combiningConstraints}, can be seen as a form of task prioritization---that we refer to as a \textit{fusion of tasks}.
+It consists of normally distributed control references that are fused as a product of Gaussians.
+This approach improves the traditional \textit{soft weighting of tasks} (see Section \ref{sec:learningTaskPrioRW}), where scalar weights are used to combine tasks with smooth transitions.
+The use of full matrices instead of scalar weights provides higher flexibility in the prioritization structure, while maintaining smoothness properties.
+Such approaches typically excel in tasks where the different constraints are activated sequentially, as we shall see in Section \ref{sec:combiningConstraints}.
+Despite the advantages, they tend not to perform well when several constraints are activated at the same time, with similar weights, for which more elaborated prioritization structures are required.
+In the following section, we review different state-of-the-art techniques for learning task prioritization.